 The rest of the paper proceeds as follows.
-Section 2 describes the CMBS context, Section 3 describes the data, Section 4 presents the core analysis of the effect of ownership changes for the four treated servicers.
-Section 5 discusses self-dealing and alternative considerations.
-Section 6 concludes.
+Section 2 describes the CMBS context, Section 3 describes the data, Section 4 presents the core analysis of the effect of ownership changes on loan loss rates.
+Section 5 discusses self-dealing and alternative considerations and Section 6 concludes.